Transparency matters. Here is our detailed roadmap to MHRA authorisation - timeline, costs, and standards.

 Why It Takes 12-18 Months

-- Clinical validation studies – 3-6 months to design, conduct, and analyze multi-site studies
+- Clinical validation studies: 3-6 months

-- UK Approved Body review – 3-6 months for conformity assessment and QMS audit
+- UK Approved Body review: 3-6 months

-- Technical File preparation – 2-4 months to compile comprehensive documentation
+- Technical File preparation: 2-4 months

 Why Transparency Matters